AT34000 Kayo Chainsaw Boot - Charcoal

 We like a challenge at Arbortec - we wanted to produce a chainsaw boot unlike any other.
 A boot that will combine everything an arborist needs in one efficient package.

-The Kayo boots are a new generation of technical chainsaw boots designed to be the perfect footwear suitable for work in a variety of settings.
+The KAYO climbing chainsaw boots are a new generation of technical chainsaw boots designed to be the perfect footwear suitable for work in the climbing industry.

 The key features of this boot are its shape and height.
 The low-cut style includes a chainsaw protected gator and tongue, tailored perfectly for the professional chainsaw user.

 The upper body of the boot is handcrafted using premium leathers, laminated with chainsaw protective materials and a waterproof membrane.
 Our signature BreatheDry system ensures the boots are waterproof and highly breathable making the working day more comfortable.
 To enhance the durability, the Kayo has a rubber randing wrapped around the lower half of the boot.

 The unique lacing system and secure inner sock gives the user a snug and comfortable fit for a wide or narrow foot.
 It will also prevent any detritus from entering the boot.